Learning Sciences

 SESP 218-0 Leaders Lab (1 Unit) Leaders Lab is an interactive, engaging and dynamic fall quarter course that was created and designed for incoming first and second-year students in SESP to reflect, experience and engage in dialogue about the "big" questions in life such as: who am I?
 What is my purpose in life?
 How can I be me?
 What are my responsibilities to the communities I'm a part of?
 Why do I serve?
 What is leadership?
 How can I lead?
 This course is associated with the SESP Leadership Institute.
 Only students enrolled in the leadership institute can register for this course.

-SESP 251-0 Special Topics (1 Unit) N/A.
+SESP 251-0 Special Topics (1 Unit) Foundational work on special topics.

 SESP 260-0 Community Based Research Methodologies: Educational Justice (1 Unit) This course examines the histories, ideas, practices, relations and possible futures that shape struggles for educational justice and human thriving.
 The course is unique in that it brings together an intergenerational group of thinkers and learners (high school students, undergraduate students, youth workers, graduate students, professors, high school teachers and community members) to engage in collaborative study, reflection and design.